Unimax/Matchmaking-for-online-multiplayer-games/README.md

 examples/functions/golang/deathmatch (created)

 I do understand in terms of line of code it is less.
-But my understanding was the major part of the project was to understand these new technologies work and to learn the ability to use them.
+But my understanding was the major part of the project was to understand how these new technologies works and to learn the ability to use them when needed.